Meet Mickey and Friends at the Epcot Character Spot

 Here’s a look at that autograph.

-Goofy gets the monorail backdrop that also features a setting sun over the World Showcase and a little Friendship boat floating on the water.
+Goofy gets the monorail backdrop featuring a setting sun over the World Showcase and a little Friendship boat floating on the water.

 Minnie Mouse also meets in her safari outfit at Animal Kingdom with Mickey Mouse.
-They meet at Adventurers Outpost which is the only place to meet them together in any of the four theme parks.
+They meet at Adventurers Outpost, the only place to meet them together in any of the four theme parks.

-Minnie is a signing autograph character.
-Most characters seem to greet you first, sign autographs and then they pose with you and your family for photos.
+Minnie Mouse is a signing autograph character.
+Most characters seem to greet you first, sign autographs, and pose with you and your family for photos.

 Minnie’s new backdrop is much improved from her old location, but I don’t think Minnie Mouse could improve in any way.
 She is the best!